Freedom issue #2548

 'unar' was removed

-Updated by GNUtoo 12 days ago
+Updated by GNUtoo over 3 years ago

 As I understand it only the package name is misleading so it probably needs to be fixed.